I learned something today about stitch length and sewing machine settings.

 While doing this research, I had another light bulb moment.
 When you adjust the stitch length, you aren’t telling the needle to do something different, you’re telling the feed dogs to do something different.
 The various settings tell the feed dogs how much fabric to feed before another stitch is made.
 I found this helpful explanation at sewing.about.com:

-- Shortening the stitch length shortens the amount of fabric that is fed under the presser foot before the needle comes down.
+- Shortening the stitch length reduces the amount of fabric that is fed under the presser foot before the needle comes down.

-- Lengthening the stitch length lengthens the amount of fabric that is fed under the presser foot before the needle comes down.
+- Lengthening the stitch length increases the amount of fabric that is fed under the presser foot before the needle comes down.

 It all makes perfect sense now!